 Check out this article for some fun, everyday activities to help your little one increase their communication skills.
 Speech practice doesn't have to be elaborate.
 Children learn best when they're engaged in natural, everyday routines.

-Finally, as energizing as it can feel to have an ambitious game plan to improve your child's language, it's critical to set appropriate goals.
+Finally, as energizing as it can feel to have a game plan to improve your child's language, it's critical to set appropriate goals.
 You want to make sure you're working on skills at their current level, and only prompt a response from them that is slightly more mature than what they typically present.
 Expecting too much, too quickly from your child can cause frustration--which is exactly what we're trying to avoid!